cybera/synthi/docs/documentation/transformations.md

   return new_dataset
 ```

-In this case, you will load a data set `dataset_name` from the ADI server, and apply your custom transformation to it with your `transform` function.
-Finally, once the transformation is complete, the transformed data set `transformed_dataset` as specified by `dataset_output()` will be uploaded to the database.
+In this example a dataset called `dataset_name`  in the ADI data base will be loaded.
+Using that data set, your custom transformation is applied to that dataset via your custom `transform` function.
+Once the transformation is complete, the transformed data set `transformed_dataset` as specified by `dataset_output()` will be uploaded to the ADI database.
 The transformation your data won't be immediately available on ADI until you generate the new dataset using your transformation.

 ## Registering Your Transformation
 Use the thing that gets done this sprint.
 Currently run